Quarter-inch cartridge: 3M Data Cartridge (DC)

+The QIC format was introduced by 3M in 1972.
 The first QIC tape format was the 5+7/8 in by 3+7/8 in Data Cartridge (DC) format with two internal belt-driven reels and a metal base.
 The original product, the DC300, has 300 feet of tape and holds 200 kilobytes.
 Various QIC DC recording formats have appeared over the years, including: